 Does your middle school son or daughter really need a smartphone?
 Or would old school flip or dumb cell phones be a better choice for a twelve-year-old?

 When my son entered middle school, I wanted to be able to text him to let him know I would be late for school pickup or have him be able to reach me if he needed a ride from lacrosse.
-But he’d always been a “screen guy,” so there seemed to be no reason to offer him a tempting computer in his pocket.
+But he’d always been a “screen guy,” so there seemed to be no reason to offer him a tempting computer in his pocket because I knew where that would go.
 A flip phone with talking and texting capabilities would be enough, right?

 My kid wasn’t happy, and the salesperson looked at me like I was crazy.
 But the store finally produced a no-frills phone, which my sixth grader carried for a year until we upgraded him to the coveted smartphone.